-The Board is responsible for ensuring that the Group establishes and maintains sound and effective risk management and internal control systems covering all material controls, including financial, operational, compliance control and risk management.
-The systems are designed to provide reasonable, but not absolute assurance against misstatement, losses, errors and fraud.
-The Board's annual review also ensures the adequacy of resources, staff qualifications and experience, training programmes and budget of the Group's accounting, internal audit and financial reporting functions.
+The Board is responsible for overseeing the risk management and internal control systems of the Group on an ongoing basis covering all material controls, including financial, operational, compliance control and risk management.
+The systems are designed to provide reasonable, but not absolute assurance against material misstatement, losses, errors, corruption and fraud.

-To enhance the standard of the risk management and internal control systems, the Group continues to engage an external audit firm to carry out the risk management and internal control systems review and assessment on an on-going basis and to evaluate all the key areas of the Group to ensure that:-
+To enhance the risk management and internal control systems, the Group continues to engage an external audit firm to carry out the risk management, ESG related-risks and internal control systems review and assessment and to evaluate all the key areas of the Group to ensure that: -

-- proper segregation of duties, risk management and internal control systems have been established by the management of the Group and the above controls are functioned as intended; - policies and procedures have been designed for safeguarding the Group's assets against unauthorized use or disposition; - resources, staff qualifications and experience, training programmes and budget in performance the internal audit functions are adequacy; - all applicable laws, rules and regulations issued by the relevant governing bodies are complied with; - the risk management and internal control systems are properly integrated into the daily operations of the Group;
+- proper segregation of duties, risk management, ESG related-risks and internal control systems have been established by the management of the Group and are functioned as intended; - policies and procedures have been designed for safeguarding the Group's assets against unauthorized use or disposition; - all applicable laws, rules and regulations are complied with; - the policy and system that promote and support anti-corruption laws and regulations have been set-up; - the risk management, ESG related-risks and internal control functions are properly integrated into the daily operations of the Group; - adequate measures, management and control systems have been deployed for mitigating the corruption, fraud, irregularities, financial, and operational risk exposure by the Group; and - significant control weaknesses, findings and improvement processes are directly reported to the Audit Committee regularly.